 Table of Contents

-There are statutes and laws regarding what criminal record data can be published on the internet.
+There are local laws on what criminal record data sites can post on the internet.
 This article examines some of them.
 What is the Illinois Mugshot Law?

-The amendment underneath represents Section 2.15 and compares only to the publication of mugshots and criminal data by law enforcement on their personal social media websites.
+This law pertains only to the publication of mugshots and criminal data by law enforcement on their personal social profiles.
 In addition, this only includes relatively minor offenses:

 “Notwithstanding the requirements of the subsection, a law enforcement agency may not publish booking photographs, commonly known as “mugshots”, on its social media website in connection with civil offenses, petty offenses, business offenses, Class C misdemeanors, and Class B misdemeanors unless the booking photograph is posted to social media to assist in the search for a missing person or to assist in the search for a fugitive, person of interest or individual wanted in relation to a crime other than a petty offense, business offense, Class C misdemeanor, or Class B misdemeanor.”

-Importantly, you will see that there is no temperance on publishing mugshots on the official website of the law enforcement agency.
-Nor is there a ban in censoring mugshots from the members of the news media.
+Importantly, you will see there is no ban on posting mugshots on a local county or law enforcement website.
+Nor does this law ban the use of mugshots by members of the news media.

-Other adjustments made by Public Act 100-0927 deal alongside the Consumer Fraud & Deceptive Business Practices Act, and implement it only for-profit publications as well as websites who post mugshots.
+Other adjustments to Illinois mugshot law follow the Consumer Fraud & Deceptive Business Practices Act, and enforce it only for websites that post mugshots.

-This means they can, unfortunately, demand a fee in order to remove your mugshot photo.
-Ex-offenders are then forced to contact the webmasters directly in hopes of removal.
+Unfortunately, this means sites may demand a fee to remove your mugshot photo.
+Ex-offenders must also contact the webmasters directly to remove those images.

 Request a Free Consultation